HAND AND FOOT SYNDROM

 Sources

 (1) Livret pharmaciens – gérer les effets secondaires cutanés des thérapies anti-cancer.
-[Booklet for pharmacists – managing the cutaneous side effects of cancer treatments.
+[Booklet for pharmacists –

 (2) ESKIMO group round table: Bensadoun RJ, Dreno B, Humbert P, Krutmann J, Luger T, Rougier A, Triller R.